r-ikota/cc-jupyter-docker/{{cookiecutter.project_slug}}/README.md

      Remote-Containers: Open Folder in Container

 Consult [the official document](https://code.visualstudio.com/docs/remote/containers) for details.

+## back up and restore data volume

+To back up the volume:

+    $ docker run --rm --volumes-from <a container whoes volume will be backed up> -v $(PWD):/backup ubuntu tar cvf /backup/backup.tar /home/jovyan/data-volume

+To restore the backup:

+    $ docker run --rm --volumes-from <a container to which the data will be restored> -v $(pwd):/backup ubuntu bash -c "cd /home/jovyan/data-volume && tar xvf /backup/backup.tar --strip 3"

 ## Jupyter Notebook Container
 For information on Jupyter Docker Stacks, consult the followings: